saraelena23/bc2/README.md

 # Introduction to Front-end development with Angular.js
-We will continue to build upon our directory application by creating a front-end interface with Angular.js to display listings, as well as the ability to add new listings and delete old ones.
+We will continue to build upon our directory application by creating a front-end interface with AngularJS to display listings, as well as the ability to add new listings and delete old ones.

 ### HTML/CSS
 HTML (HyperText Markup Language) is a [**markup language**](https://en.wikipedia.org/wiki/Markup_language) most commonly used to create web pages.
 CSS (Cascading Style Sheets) is used to describe the presentation of our HTML pages.
 HTML and CSS are used along with Javascript to create web applications both simple and complex alike.